Monroe G. McKay: Early life and education

 McKay was born in Huntsville, Utah in 1928.
 McKay served in the United States Marine Corps from 1946 to 1948.
 In 1950 McKay served as a missionary for the Church of Jesus Christ of Latter-day Saints in South Africa, returning home in 1952.
-McKay received a Bachelor of Science degree from Brigham Young University in 1957 and a Juris Doctor from the University of Chicago Law School in 1960.
+McKay received a Bachelor of Science degree from Brigham Young University in 1957 and a J.D. degree from the University of Chicago Law School in 1960.
 He was a member of several different organizations, such as Phi Kappa Phi honor society, Order of the Coif, the American Judicature Society, and the American Law Institute.

-Legal career

-Professional history
+Career

 McKay began his legal career as a law clerk to State Supreme Court Justice Jesse Addison Udall of the Supreme Court of Arizona from 1960 to 1961, before becoming a private attorney licensed in the State of Arizona.
 He was an associate at the Phoenix, Arizona law firm of Lewis and Roca from 1961 to 1966.
 He became a partner in 1968 and continued working there until 1974.
 From 1966 to 1968, McKay went overseas to be the Director of the United States Peace Corps based in Malawi, Africa.
 McKay also worked in the academic arena as a law professor at the J. Reuben Clark Law School at Brigham Young University from 1976 to 1977.

 Federal judicial service

 On November 2, 1977, McKay was nominated by President Jimmy Carter to a seat on the United States Court of Appeals for the Tenth Circuit vacated by Judge David Thomas Lewis.
 He was confirmed by the United States Senate on November 29, 1977, and received his commission on December 1, 1977.
-He served as Chief Judge from 1991 to 1993, assuming senior status on December 31, 1993.
-He died on March 28, 2020, aged 91.
+He served as Chief Judge from September 16, 1991, until he assumed senior status on December 31, 1993.
+He remained a senior judge until he died on March 28, 2020, aged 91.